Design & the Bees

 Why a bee, specifically

-I remember watching him work his hives — he only kept one or two, in his yard.
-No suit, no gloves, no smoker.
-Just him, moving slowly among the bees like he belonged there.
-They buzzed around him, unbothered, and he was unbothered back.
-When I asked him how he wasn’t scared, he told me bees aren’t afraid unless they smell that you are.
+I was afraid of bees when I was little.
+My great-grandfather kept them — one or two hives in his yard, no suit, no gloves, no smoker.
+Just him, moving slowly among them like he belonged there.
+When I asked him how he wasn't scared, he told me bees aren't afraid unless they smell that you are.
+I watched him long enough to believe him, and the fear left.

 It would be easy to be afraid of that.